Stanislasss/fortune-backend/README.md

 If something needs to be changed (in this case only the database) it won't be a problem because all layers are connected through interfaces and using models(Structs) as "DTO".

 ### motivations to have a separate service for the "scrapper" app
   - In my previous experiences running a scheduled job in the same scope as the main application could result in data duplicity.
-If the cron job is not configurable working with scalability could be painful.
+If the cron job is not configurable, working with scalability could be painful.
   - Since it's a small json being returned by the API, I have decided to index all messages to a MongoDB.
 If the source API goes through an outage, my HTML page will continue to work normally.
   - To avoid repeated messages being added to the database, the app creates a checksum of the message and in case of content change, a new message will be added.
   - There's also an option to run the scrapper as a cron job, but the minimum interval is 1 minute.